wanx-troopers/wanx-troopers.github.io/upscalers-detailers-image.md

 [GH:numz/ComfyUI-SeedVR2_VideoUpscaler](https://github.com/numz/ComfyUI-SeedVR2_VideoUpscaler) useful for both images and videos

+## ERSGAN

+> for upscaling, those models are like the ultimate adversarial models, they literally only have adversarial training

 ## Chatter

 > In my tests, z image doesn't work well for second pass.
 Instead, I'm using wan 2.2; you can also use flux

+> [general talk about training] you can do consistency model training for most of the steps then do adversarial at the end, IDK why that isn't more popular its what the Flux devs recommended

 ## For ZIT